 - I absolutely will not do a telemedicine visit for a brand-new patient.
 You must be an established patient before I will consider using telemedicine.
 (This is a legal requirement as well as being necessary for me to be confident that I’m giving you appropriate treatment.)

-- I absolutely must know a day in advance if we’re doing a telemedicine visit.
+- I need to know a day in advance if we’re doing a telemedicine visit.
 The hardware I need to use Signal lives at my home, and I need to know to bring it to the office if it’s going to be needed.

-In addition to all that, there are simply things that won’t work by telemedicine, such as new prescriptions for DEA-controlled medications (opioid painkillers; tranquilizers like Xanax, Valium, or other benzodiazepines; stimulants for treating ADHD) or issues that require a physical examination.
-In general, we are going to reserve telemedicine as a last resort for established, stable patients who have no other options.
-Please don’t ask for a telemedicine visit just because it isn’t convenient to come into the office.
+In addition to all that, there are things that simply won’t work by telemedicine, such as new prescriptions for DEA-controlled medications (opioid pain medications; tranquilizers like Xanax, Valium, or other benzodiazepines; stimulants for treating ADHD) or issues that require a physical examination (such as upper respiratory symptoms).
+In general, we are going to reserve telemedicine for established, stable patients who need to avoid an in-person visit.

 If you have Signal installed and have linked to our phone, make an appointment by calling (916-282-0889), texting (916-282-0889), or emailing (firstname.lastname@example.org).
 Be sure that Amy knows you’re asking for a telemedicine appointment before she schedules it — she might have to check with me first if we’ve been having problems.